ZakiOmer22/pro_c_uo_1/README.md

 }
 ```

-In this lab exercise, the program asks the user to input 5 numbers, adds them together, and displays the sum after each input.
+In this exercise, the program asks the user to input numbers, adds them together, and displays the sum after each input.

+---

-### Lab Exercise 2
+### Lab Exercise 2: Dynamic Loop Length

 ```csharp
 void labExcercise2()